ehowlsnsk/StudyWebDevelopment/README.md

 - Using Keyboard Event Listeners to Check for Key Presses
 - Callbacks and How to Respond to addEventListener
 - Adding Animation to Websites

+[Section 14] jQuery
+- Selecting Element with jQuery
+- Manipulating Styles, Text, Attributes with jQuery
+- Adding Event Listeners with jQuery
+- Adding and Removing Elements with jQuery
+- Website Animations with jQuery

+[Section 15] Boss Level Challenge 2 - The Simon Game